duncanbradley/thesis/conclusion.md

 Ge et al.’s measure looks good
 But a shorter measure would be good for experimental studies

 # Discuss significance and implication of findings

-# Why bias isn’t bad
-Use of the term ‘bias’ in this work should not be taken as a negative view.
-Gigerenzer and Brighton - Homo heuristicus: Why biased minds make better inferences,” Topics in cognitive science, vol. 1, no. 1, pp. 107–143, 2009. - suggests that biases shouldn’t be seen as completely negative, but useful.
-Also Grice
-Also opportunity to leverage bias for effective design Bias exemplifies the power of the mind, not its limitations.
-An impressive sensitivity to context, and artful balance with existing knowledge.
+**The present work discusses *bias*, but use of this term does not necessarily warrant a negative perspective.
+Unquestioning acceptance of the message conveyed by a visualisation is obviously detrimental.
+However, *failing* to account for visual cues to values’ magnitudes could also be considered a limitation in cognitive processing.
+Sensitivity to values’ relative positions within an axis range and ability to weight this information in accordance with other knowledge constitute a powerful capability.
+Appropriate use graphical cues to magnitude provide an opportunity to leverage this bias for effective communication.**

+**Sensitivity to norms in communication is another relevant factor.
+Under the assumption that visualisation design follows Gricean pragmatic principles (Grice, 1975), viewers’ judgements will be guided by a chart’s implied message.
+Values’ relative positions within axes would be considered relevant and reliable information, thus informing inferences about magnitude.**

 # Discuss the contributions made

+# Extending Prior Research

+Axis truncation -
+Correll - there is no neutral way to display values.
+Sandman -
+Bertini et al. - effecitivness of vis beyond precision Main motivation - Kosara (2016)
+Reyna - importance of gist
+Stone - importance of magnitude judgements

+Mechanism
+Framing effects - Tversky - Pinker, Carpenter and Shah

-This studies contributions are: axis range affects magnitude magnitude might be something to show (rarely considered before, and not reflected in default software, or in default designs e.g. choropleth maps) adds to evidence that chart design isn’t just about presenting values accurately, biases aren’t just about incorrect interpretations adds to evidence that a designer’s responsibility is to faithfully represent values displaying magnitude may or may not be important, they have to decide, and they have to be aware of what it might (or might not say) about magnitudee
+This studies contributions are: axis range affects magnitude magnitude might be something to show (rarely considered before, and not reflected in default software, or in default designs e.g. choropleth maps) adds to evidence that chart design isn’t just about presenting values accurately, biases aren’t just about incorrect interpretations adds to evidence that a designer’s responsibility is to faithfully represent values displaying magnitude may or may not be important, they have to decide, and they have to be aware of what it might (or might not say) about magnitude

 # Limitations